aykutulis/question-answer-api/README.md

 Requests are authenticated using the `Authorization` header and value `Bearer: {{token}}`. with a valid JWT.

 We define express middlewares in `middlewares/authorization/auth.js` that can be used to authenticate requests.
 The `required` middlewares returns `401` or `403`.

-## API Specifications

-Detailed information can be found in [this specifications](./question-answer-specifications.md).